William Hill warns gambling crackdown will hit online earnings

 In the period from June 27th to October 23rd, William Hill’s online net revenues fell 5 per cent, while revenues from its betting shops were 4 per cent lower.

-“Adverse regulatory and tax changes will impact online profit growth in 2018 and 2019, including enhanced customer due diligence processes and an increase in remote gaming duty to 21 per cent,” William Hill chief executive Philip Bowcock said.
+“Adverse regulatory and tax changes will impact online profit growth in 2018 and 2019, including enhanced customer due diligence processes and an increase in remote gaming duty to 21 per cent,” said William Hill chief executive Philip Bowcock.

 “The gross effect of these is to reduce profit by £20 million in 2018 and a further £25 million in 2019,” he added, while forecasting that its online business would return to profit growth from 2020.